7 Exercises For Older And Overweight Individuals

-#4 – Yoga and Pilates
+#4 – Yoga And Pilates

 Yoga and Pilates provide a tremendous benefit in the realm of stretching, flexibility, and balance.
-In addition to being good for your range of motion, joint, muscle, and bone health, both can also help you lose weight.
-There are a variety of yoga and Pilates disciplines and routines, so there’s sure to be something to suit your personal fitness and comfort level, as well as aligning with your personal exercise goals.
+In addition to being good for your range of motion, and joint, muscle, and bone health, both can also help you lose weight.
+There are a variety of yoga and Pilates disciplines and routines, so there’s sure to be something to suit your personal fitness and comfort level, as well as align with your personal exercise goals.
 Generally speaking, these exercises are low impact and can also help promote mindfulness, meditation, reduced stress, and positive mental health.

 #5 – Weight Training

-Weight and strength training should not be neglected by any adult, whether older or overweight or both.
+Weight and strength training should not be neglected by an adult, whether older or overweight, or both.
 It’s a critical aspect of overall fitness and augments the aerobic, cardio, stretching, flexibility, and balance benefits of the other exercises highlighted in this guide.
 Of course, this is also one area for exercise that is highly prone to causing injuries.
 Always be sure you understand how to use any weights or weight training equipment, and start very light, especially if you are older or out of shape.
 5 to 10-pound weights that you can use at home are a good way to get in mild weight training without a big investment.
 For more serious weight and strength training, gyms and fitness centers are usually fully equipped and often have trainers and staff willing to teach you the basics.

 #6 – Aerobics

-Aerobics may seem old fashioned, but they remain a good, well-balanced approach to exercise.
+Aerobics may seem old-fashioned, but they remain a good, well-balanced approach to exercise.
 Many communities have aerobics classes specifically targeted at the needs of older adults.
-While it’s harder to find programs for overweight individuals, any basic aerobics routine (there are plenty of demos and guides on YouTube and elsewhere online) gets the heart pumping, blood flowing, and challenges your body.
+While it’s harder to find programs for overweight individuals, any basic aerobics routine (there are plenty of demos and guides on YouTube and elsewhere online) gets the heart pumping, and blood flowing, and challenges your body.
 As with all the exercises discussed here, however, remember to start slow with something low impact.
 Don’t go from a sedentary lifestyle to doing 200 pushups a day, or you’re asking for trouble.